 Frequently Asked Questions

-What is Genesis at the Marciano Art Foundation and what is the Future Cities Project?
+What is Genesis at the Marciano Art Foundation?

 Genesis at the Marciano Art Foundation is a joint project between Genesis, a STEAM education non-profit, and the Marciano Art Foundation.
-Group visits to MAF are centered around our Future Cities Project, in which thousands of K-12 students, adult design mentors, and MAF featured artists will work collaboratively to decide how art and technology will be used to thoughtfully and creatively solve the challenges of urban living.
-Students work together to design, prototype and install interactive systems into a model city block.
-As more schools visit MAF, with each group building a unique block, the city will continue to grow with the ideas and contributions of students locally and nationwide.
+School group visits to MAF allow thousands of K-12 students, adult design mentors, and MAF featured artists will work collaboratively to decide how art and technology will be used to thoughtfully and creatively solve the challenges of urban living.
+Students work together to design, build and share a project inspired by the MAF exhibitions.
+The activities are designed to introduce students to the basics of coding and circuitry while challenging to students to imagine solutions to future city problems.
+As more schools visit MAF, with each group building a unique project, our exhibitions space will continue to grow with the ideas and contributions of students locally and nationwide.

 How much does this trip cost?